Undergraduate study in Primary Teaching

 Our graduates are in high demand as teachers.
 Many go on to teach in a range of primary or intermediate schools in New Zealand and overseas.
-As well as mainstream schools, Huarahi Māori graduates can teach in Māori-medium schools including Kura Kaupapa Māori, Kura ā iwi, immersion and bilingual schools and classrooms.
+Huarahi Māori graduates can teach in Māori-medium schools including Kura Kaupapa Māori, Kura ā iwi, immersion and bilingual schools and classrooms, as well as teaching in mainstream schools.

 Primary Teaching also equips you with a range of transferable skills that can be applied in many professions.

 Jobs related to Primary Teaching:

 - Educational researcher

 Scholarships and awards

 We offer a range of scholarships every year.
 Find out more about undergraduate scholarships.

 For general student enquiries, please contact the Education Student Centre.

 To meet with a Programme Student Advisor, email firstname.lastname@example.org to make an appointment.